emreozb/TFKerasClassification-LendingClub/README.md

-# TFKerasClassification-LendingClub
+# TFKerasClassification - LendingClub
-built a model that can predict whether or not a borrower will pay back their loan

-The Data
+## The Data

 LendingClub is a US peer-to-peer lending company, headquartered in San Francisco, California.
 It was the first peer-to-peer lender to register its offerings as securities with the Securities and Exchange Commission (SEC), and to offer loan trading on a secondary market.
 LendingClub is the world's largest peer-to-peer lending platform.

-Our Goal
+### Our Goal

 I have historical data on loans given out with information on whether or not the borrower defaulted (charge off).
-My data consists of 396,030 entries.
 I'll build a model that can predict whether or not a borrower will pay back their loan.
-This way in the future when I get a new potential customer we can assess whether or not they are likely to pay back the loan.
+This way in the future when I get a new potential customer I can assess whether or not they are likely to pay back the loan.

 The "loan_status" column contains our label.

+### Data Overview
 Section 1: Exploratory Data Analysis (EDA)
 Goal is here to have an understanding for which variables are important, view summary statistics, and visualize the data.